j316chuck/DoubleShift/README.md

 With a quick `copy` and `paste` you can respond faster than you would have originally saving you time and money!
 Yay :smile:

 # Known Issues To MVP (Goal: Tuesday)
 - [ ] Tkinter does not work while running in a thread sad.
-Need to fix
+Need to fix (2 hour)
 - [ ]  OCR pytesseract quality is really low.
-Need to either filter text through prompt enginering or find a way to extract better OCR to text from huggingface (layoutvm3)
+Need to either filter text through prompt enginering or find a way to extract better OCR to text from huggingface (layoutvm3) (2 hours)

 # Extensions (Goal: Thursday)
 - [ ] Autorun pipeline of extracted text on all emails.
 Find easy way to hook up emails.
 Keep the good responses and paste to screen.
+(2 hour)
-- [ ] Stretch goal: Make UI Better by switching from tkinter to something that can autofill in your screen
+- [ ] Stretch goal: Make UI Better by switching from tkinter to something that can autofill in your screen (3 hours)

 # Presentation (Friday):
-- [ ] Make cute sales slides and 1 cute demo of fb message response and 1 walkthrough of gmail response
+- [ ] Make cute sales slides and 1 cute demo of fb message response and 1 walkthrough of gmail response.
+1 minute long max (2 hour)